Oregon Territory Established

 In the early 1800s, the Oregon region was defined as stretching from Alaska, which was controlled by Russia, to California, which was ruled by Spain.
-Oregon’s eastern boundary extended all the way to the Rocky Mountains.
+Oregon’s eastern boundary extended to the Rocky Mountains.
 Russia, Spain, Great Britain, and the United States all made claims on this area.

 In 1819, Spain signed a treaty giving up its claim to territory north of latitude 42º, which is modern Oregon’s southern boundary.
-Russia signed treaties with Great Britain and the US, relinquishing its claims south of 54º 40’.
-However, the US and Britain could not agree on a boundary and signed an agreement by which citizens of both nations could settle in Oregon.
+Russia signed treaties with Great Britain and the US, relinquishing its claims south of 54º40’.
+However, the US and Britain could not agree on a boundary and signed an agreement by which citizens of both countries could settle in Oregon.

 American fur trader John Jacob Astor began white settlement of Oregon when he established a fur trading company at Astoria.
 After the War of 1812, Great Britain took control of Astoria.
 In 1825, the British Hudson Bay Company established Fort Vancouver at the site of today’s Vancouver, Washington.
 John McLoughlin served as head of the firm for 20 years – which basically meant he ruled the region.
 McLoughlin later became a US citizen.
 He played a key role in the settlement of the state and is today remembered as the “father of Oregon.”